Book of Isaiah: Holiness, righteousness, and God's plan

-God's plan for the world is based on his choice of Jerusalem as the place where he will manifest himself, and of the line of David as his earthly representative – a theme that may possibly have been created through Jerusalem's reprieve from Assyrian attack in 701 BCE.
+God's plan for the world is based on his choice of Jerusalem as the place where he will manifest himself, and of the line of David as his earthly representative – a theme that may possibly have originated with Jerusalem's reprieve from Assyrian attack in 701 BCE.
 God is "the holy one of Israel"; justice and righteousness are the qualities that mark the essence of God, and Israel has offended God through unrighteousness.
 Isaiah speaks out for the poor and the oppressed and against corrupt princes and judges, but unlike the prophets Amos and Micah he roots righteousness not in Israel's covenant with God but in God's holiness.

 Monotheism

-Isaiah 44:6 contains the first clear statement of monotheism: "I am the first and I am the last; beside me there is no God".
-In Isaiah 44:09–20, this is developed into a satire on the making and worship of idols, mocking the foolishness of the carpenter who worships the idol that he himself has carved.
-While Yahweh had shown his superiority to other gods before, in Second Isaiah, he becomes the sole God of the world.
-This model of monotheism became the defining characteristic of post-Exilic Judaism and became the basis for Christianity and Islam.
+Isaiah 44:6 contains the first clear statement of Yahwist monotheism: "I am the first and I am the last; beside me there is no God".
+In Isaiah 44:09–20, this develops into a satire on the making and worship of idols, mocking the foolishness of the carpenter who worships the idol that he himself has carved.
+While Yahweh had shown his superiority to other gods before, in Second Isaiah he becomes the sole God of the world.
+This model of monotheism became the defining characteristic of post-Exilic Judaism and provided the basis for Christianity and for Islam.

 A new Exodus

 A central theme in Second Isaiah is that of a new Exodus – the return of the exiled people Israel from Babylon to Jerusalem.
-The author imagines a ritualistic return to Zion (Judah) led by Yahweh.
+The author imagines a ritualistic return to Zion (Judah), led by Yahweh.
 The importance of this theme is indicated by its placement at the beginning and end of Second Isaiah (40:3–5, 55:12–13).
 This new Exodus is repeatedly linked with Israel's Exodus from Egypt to Canaan under divine guidance, but with new elements.
 These links include the following: